lizmat/raku-all-modules/cpan/KUERBIS/Term-Choose/README.md

 ### undef

-Sets the string displayed on the screen instead an undefined element.
+Sets the string displayed on the screen instead of an undefined element.

 default: "ltundefgt"